samos123/docker-drupal/README.md

     docker-compose up

 This will launch a new drupal site with a default theme and no additional modules.
-If you want custom modules I recommend using the approach listed below.
+If you want custom modules, see *Customization*.

 ## Database options